muskanchawla/hugo-try/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Assistant Professor of Accounting
+role: Assistant Professor (Accounting and Information Systems)

 # Organizations/Affiliations to show in About widget
 # organizations: